cashapp/cloner/docs/tutorial.md

 ## 5. Wait for replication to catch up

 Before we start checksumming or shifting we should make sure the target database isn't too far behind the source.
 Every 60 s (configurable) we write a heartbeat row to the source database which should get replicated to the target.
 The difference between the time of these heartbeats is the row.
-The minimum row resolution is the heartbeat frequency so it never drops entirely to zero.

 There is a Prometheus metric called `replication_lag` or you can simply run the following query on both the source and the target and eye ball it:
 ```